puppeteer/puppeteer/docs/api.md

   - width <[number]> Element's width.
   - height <[number]> Element's height.

 This method returns boxes of the element, or `null` if the element is not visible.
 Boxes are represented as an array of quad vertices, x immediately followed by y for each point, points clock-wise.
-See [getBoxModel](https://chromedevtools.github.io/devtools-protocol/tot/DOM#method-getBoxModel) for more details
+See [getBoxModel](https://chromedevtools.github.io/devtools-protocol/tot/DOM#method-getBoxModel) for more details.

 #### elementHandle.click([options])
 - `options` <[Object]>